matrix-tu-dresden-de/Dokumentation/content/blog/_index.en.md

 #### 01.07.2020 -  More intensive further development thanks to CIO support

 So far, various TUD offices have funded different student assistants from time to time to maintain and further develop the Matrix setup at TU Dresden.
 Since July, funding from the CIO is now also in place, giving the whole project a significant boost and giving new student administrators the opportunity to help TU Dresden improve its communication infrastructures!
-Many thanks to the CIO and Prof. Sander for his input in the CIO Advisory Board meeting on 27.4.2020.
+Many thanks to the CIO for this funding and Prof. Sander for his input in the CIO Advisory Board meeting on 27.4.2020.

 #### 07.05.2020 - Cross-Signing